Team-SC/Movie-Poster-Recognition/README.md

 6. [Android Character Recognition](http://www.codeproject.com/Articles/840623/Android-Character-Recognition)

 ## License
-It is released under GNU GPL license.
+It is released under MIT license.
 See the LICENSE file to see license rights and limitation.